ParteekSaini/Hatchways-front-end-assessment/README.md

 9. If a name is entered in the search by name input, and a tag is entered in the search by tag input, results that include both the name and tag should be shown

 <br/>
-Deployment Link of this app on Heroku: https://hatchways-front-end-assessment.herokuapp.com/